emintatar/CarRental/README.md

 ### - List the cars with the following information.
 CarName, BrandName, ColorName, DailyPrice.
 (Hint: Create IDto and write join to 3 tables)

+## STAGE 4

+### - Configure Results in the Core layer.

+### - Refactor (improve the code) all the Business classes you have developed before, according to this structure.

+### - Create the users table.
+Users-->Id,FirstName,LastName,Email,Password

+### - Create the customers table.
+Customers-->UserId,CompanyName

+### - Users and customers are related.

+### - Create a table holding the rental information of the car.
+Rentals-->Id, CarId, CustomerId, RentDate(HireDate), ReturnDate(Delivery Date).
+ReturnDate is null if the car is not delivered.

+### - Create these entities in your project.

+### - Write the CRUD operations.

+### - Add new customers.

+### - Code the possibility of renting the car.
+Rental-->Add

+### - In order for the car to be rented, the car must be delivered.